Skip to main content

 Kunzite (Pink Spodumene)

-The pink-to-lavender variety, the most prized form of spodumene.
+The pink-to-lavender variety and the most prized form of spodumene.
 Color ranges from pale blush pink to deep violet-pink.
 Strongly pleochroic, showing the best color when viewed down the crystal's c-axis.

 Hiddenite (Green Spodumene)

 The rare green variety of spodumene, colored by chromium.
 Named after William Hidden.
 Found primarily in North Carolina and Brazil.
-Much rarer than Kunzite and highly prized by collectors.
+Much rarer than Kunzite and prized by collectors.

 Triphane (Yellow Spodumene)